samuel-h-r-nunes/fictive/README.md

 }
 ```

-First of all, our wrapper to be prepared to do whatever its original purpose was (calling the external API).
-But before that, there's just one extra thing - it needs to check whether to use the mocked service instead of the real one.
+First of all, our wrapper should be prepared to do whatever its original purpose was (calling the external API).
+But before that, there's just one extra thing - decide whether to use the mocked service instead of the real one.

-_(Tip: Put all your service call wrappers in a centralized place, where you can easily make changes when the specs change.)_
+_(Tip: Put all your service call wrappers in a centralized place, where you can easily make adjustments when the specs change.)_

 Now you can implement the mocked services using `fictive`'s shortcut methods `fakeReply`, `fakeError`, etc. If you need to simulate persistance, or simply for the conveninece of `fictive`'s pseudo-database methods, you can also use `fakeDB`: